crypto-ninja/mcp-server-for-Github/README.md

 ### "Why do I only see one tool in my MCP client?"

 This is correct!
 The code-first architecture exposes only `execute_code` to maximize token efficiency.
-All 47 GitHub operations are available inside your code via `callMCPTool()`.
+All 109 GitHub tools are available inside your code via `callMCPTool()`.

 ### "How do I use the GitHub operations?"